 Actually, there is no other know issue nor planned modification.
-This library should be stable and complete; but if you find a bug or think of an useful improvement, contact us!
+This library should be stable and complete.
+But if you find a bug or think of an useful improvement, contact us!

-On side note, it would be nice to write a better TestFixture than NHibernate.Mapping.Attributes.Test :D
+As a side note, it would be nice to write a better TestFixture than NHibernate.Mapping.Attributes.Test:D.